 Pinterest is chock-full of DIY hair remedies using only ingredients you can find in your fridge or pantry.
-From raw eggs and coconut oil to even soaking your strands in beer—on purpose—do these magic home remedies really work?
+From coconut oil to even soaking your strands in beer — on purpose — do these magic home remedies really work?
 We’ve done the research, so you can avoid the sticky (and occasionally smelly) situations.

 This tried-and-true ingredient has had beauty pros buzzing for years thanks to its moisturizing abilities, but hair experts are on board, too.
 “The vitamins and fatty acids in coconut oil help nourish your scalp and penetrate the cuticle of the hair,” celeb stylist and beauty expert Cynthia Alvarez tells MarieClaire.com.